Home / Resume / Marketing / Digital Marketing

 After

-Managed $90K monthly Google Ads budget across search, display, and shopping campaigns, driving $1.6M in attributed revenue with a 4.2x blended ROAS.
+Managed a $90K monthly Google Ads budget across search, display, and shopping campaigns, driving $1.6M in attributed revenue at a 4.2x blended ROAS.

 Before